-It should be noted that in Figure 1 the design phase has been kept separate from the other phases.
-The reason for this is that only in the case of "engineerto-order" firms is the design phase routinely performed as the first operation, followed by purchasing, manufacturing and distribution.
-In other firms of the "make-to-order", "assemble-to-order" and "make-to-stock" types, design is an activity which is not synchronous with the other operations, which are instead carried out in a cyclical fashion.
+It should be noted that in figure 1 the design phase has been kept separate from other phases.
+The reason for this is that only in the case of engineer to order firms the design phase is routinely performed as the first operation, followed by purchasing, manufacturing and distribution.
+In other firms of the make to order, assemble to order and make to stock types, design is an activity which is not synchronous with the other operations which are instead carried out in a cyclical fashion.

-With reference to the primary activities of Porter's value chain[9]: inbound logistics, operations, outbound logistics, marketing/sales and service, and to support activities: procurement, technology development, human resource management, and firm infrastructure, the following should be emphasized.
+With reference to the primary activities of the value chain [9]: inbound logistics, operations, outbound logistics, marketing-sales and service, and to support activities: procurement, technology development, human resource management, firm infrastructure, we wish to underline the following: